 This cute little app allows parents to set a timer for kids to ensure they don’t use the device.
 If the kids can stay off the device until the timer runs down, the virtual tree or shrub grows, and when the timer runs out, it becomes part of a forest.
 But if they jump onto the device and click out of the app, the tree dies.
 You can make it a competition and even compare forests to show who’s better at staying on task (or off screen).
 What’s more, you can earn credit to help farmers in developing nations plant real trees through Trees for the Future.
 Stay on task and grow a real forest!

 Not just for kids!
-An extension of Moment, an app that tracks how long you’re on your phone and allows you to limit your screen time, Moment Family allows everyone in the family to see each other’s screen time.
-Limit and add screen time for your kids and send reminders and alerts for them to switch off for homework or meal times without invading their privacy.
+This extension of Moment, an app that allows you to track and limit your screen time, allows everyone in the family to see each other’s screen time.
+You can limit and add screen time for your kids and send reminders and alerts for them to switch off for homework or meal times without invading their privacy.
 Fancy some quiet family time?
 This brilliant app makes sure it’s only fair that everyone (Mum and Dad included!) keeps their screens down at dinner.

 Parental Control App and Block App (only available on Android)